Ever notice that when you search for tenant screening on Google how every option you click claims to have the “best” reports?

 I’m going to break it down so you can determine if the reports you are ordering are actually accurate.

 We’ll start with the easy one, credit reports.
 There are only three bureaus with comprehensive credit databases.
 Experian, Equifax, and Transunion.
-It is common practice among debtors to report credit lines to all three bureaus so regardless which bureau you get a credit report from you are going to get similar results.
+It is common practice among debtors to report credit lines to all three bureaus so regardless of which bureau you get a credit report from you are going to get similar results.
 No bureau at this point is more accurate or less accurate than the others.

 Why?
 Well, in 2017, Equifax was careless with public data and let hackers steal it in our country’s most massive data breach ever.
-I certainly will not trust them with my payment information at this point, and wish I could opt out of them having my credit data on file as well.
+I certainly will not trust them with my payment information at this point and wish I could opt out of them having my credit data on file as well.

 Also, neither Equifax or Experian allow landlords direct access to credit reports, which (to me) makes them rather unfriendly towards landlords.
-In order to access credit, as a landlord or property manager, with either of these bureaus you have to jump through the hoops of a tenant initiated report which not only is inconvenient for you and your tenant but can slow the process of getting the report by 30 minutes to 3 days.
+In order to access credit, as a landlord or property manager, with either of these bureaus, you have to jump through the hoops of a tenant initiated report which not only is inconvenient for you and your tenant but can slow the process of getting the report by 30 minutes to 3 days.

 At this time, based on my research, Transunion is the only provider who will allow landlords to directly view a tenant’s credit report.
 This means that you as a landlord can order and see the report instantly to make a decision right now, rather than wait up to 3 days.